vansky17/UserDoc-Manager-API/README.md

    - `npm run migrate:test`

 9. Use `seed.docs.sql ` and `seed.products.sql` in the "seeds" folder to populate the tables.
+	- `psql -U userdoc-manager -d userdocdb -f ./seeds/seed.products.sql`
+	- `psql -U userdoc-manager -d userdocdb -f ./seeds/seed.products.sql`

 10. Run the server: `npm start`
+### Setting up the Client

+1. Clone the Client repository which is located here: [UserDoc-Manager-Client](https://github.com/vansky17/UserDoc-Manager-Client.git)

+3. In the terminal, change to the directory on your computer that contains this repo

+4. Install dependencies: `npm install`

+5. Change the back-end API endpoint in `./src/config.js`

+6. Start the app in a web browser: `npm start`